 Check Apple M1 Compatibility for your macOS Apps

 The reports suggest that the new Apple M1 chip is so powerful, that in most of the apps, you won’t see any performance difference.
 This big achievement of Apple shouldn’t be taken lightly.

-- First of all, visit “Is Apple Silicon Ready” website.
+- First of all, visit the “Is Apple Silicon Ready” website.
 Here, you can see the list of apps that are compatible with Apple M1 Mac.

-- You can also find the name of your favorite app by searching it’s name.
+- You can also find the name of your favorite app by searching for its name.
 So, to check the M1 compatibility of your desired app, simply type its name in the search field.
 Here, you will see the compatibility status and you can also see how the incompatible apps are working on Rosetta 2.

 - Below the app list, you will also see a legend indicating the meaning of the symbols used.